May all beings be in peace

 To calculate our allowed error per year, all we need to do is divide 1 day by 2,000 years.
 If we want our answer in minutes, we should divide 1440 minutes by 2,000 years to get 0.7200 minutes per year.
 If we want our answer in seconds, we multiply this by 60 seconds per minute, which gives us: 43.20 seconds per year.
 I often round this to simply 45 seconds.

-Okay, let's continue.
-Let's now put this into a percentage.
-First we need to get the total number of days in our 2,000 year period.
+But let's continue by putting this into a percentage.
+First we need to get the total number of days in our 2,000-year period.
 So we multiply 2,000 by 365.2422, which gives us 730,484.4 days.
-A one day difference is what percentage of this value?
+A one-day difference is what percentage of this value?
 Or, as I prefer, let's just trim one day off this total and see what percentage we have left.
 As most of us remember, to calculate a percentage, we multiply by 100 and divide by the total:

 (730,483.4 x 100) / 730,484.4 = 99.99986, which I round to 99.9999 percent.
 Wow!
 The Maya needed to know the length of the year to a very precise level!